seqscope/NovaScope-exemplary-downstream-analysis/docs/analysis/hex_idx/job_config.md

  - an example configuration files for [Seurat+FICTURE analysis](https://github.com/seqscope/NovaScope-exemplary-downstream-analysis/blob/main/config_job/input_config_seurat.txt).

 ## Essential and Auxiliary Parameters

-The template only includes [FICTURE](https://github.com/seqscope/ficture/tree/protocol)'s **essential parameters**, while certain steps might need **auxiliary parameters**.
+[FICTURE](https://github.com/seqscope/ficture/) uses numerous parameters at each step to ensure flexibility.
+NEDA simplifies data analysis by only requiring **essential parameters** in the input configuration file.
+Although some steps may require **auxiliary parameters**, NEDA adopts FICTURE's recommended defaults.

-NEDA employs FICTURE's recommended defaults for these auxiliary parameters wherever applicable.
-Should you wish to customize these auxiliary parameters beyond the defaults, please proceed with caution as it involves risk.
-For detailed information on modifying auxiliary parameters, kindly refer to the `AUXILIARY PARAMS` section in the step scripts and the guidance of [FICTURE](https://github.com/seqscope/ficture).
+If you wish to customize these defaults, refer to the `AUXILIARY PARAMS` section in the step scripts and the [FICTURE documentation](https://github.com/seqscope/ficture), but proceed with caution due to potential risks.

 ## An Input Configuration Template

 ```
 #=========================
 # Mandatory Fields
 #=========================
 ## Input files
-input_transcripts=/path/to/the/transcripts/file                     ## Path to the input spatial digital gene expression matrix (SGE) in FICTURE-compatible TSV format
+input_transcripts=/path/to/the/transcripts/file                     ## Path to the input spatial digital gene expression matrix (SGE) in FICTURE-compatible TSV format.
-input_features=/path/to/the/feature/file                            ## Path to the input feature file
+input_features=/path/to/the/feature/file                            ## Path to the input feature file.
-input_xyrange=/path/to/the/xyrange                                  ## Path to the input meta file with minimum and maximum X Y coordinates
+input_xyrange=/path/to/the/xyrange                                  ## Path to the input meta file with minimum and maximum X Y coordinates.

 ## (Model-Specific) Input Hexagon-Indexed SGE
 input_hexagon_sge_ficture=/path/to/the/hexagon/indexed/sge/ficture  ## (LDA-only) Path of hexagon-indexed SGE in the FICTURE-compatible TSV format.